I get it. Sleep training is taboo.

 Is there an “easy” age to sleep train?

 In my hundreds of cases where I worked as a sleep consultant, there is no trend for a super easy age to sleep train—just the truth.

 4-5 months are sometimes tough since the baby battles with short naps and still have feeds during the night.
 But yet, I’ve worked with many babies around this age who did amazing!

 6-7 months sometimes can be tricky since you’re so close to the 3-2 nap transition.
 But again, there are always the ones that do great!

-The biggest component is doing it when you are ready…. like really ready.
-If you’re not ready, don’t do it!
+The most significant component is doing it when you are ready…. like really prepared.
+If you’re not prepared, don’t do it!

 Have no fear – sleep is going to always go from good, to not so good to good again.
 Sometimes, even the best sleepers get off and forget all of their awesome sleep skills.

 Many parents just go with the approach that their child will just grow out of their issues or figure it out one day.
 But, that’s when many parents regret not sleep training their child.

 Yes, you can still sleep train an older child, but it’s not exactly the same as what works with babies (0-18 months).
 I use a different set of techniques when working with toddlers or preschoolers since behavioral changes are required.
 Plus, your child can understand you, so communication becomes a big part of the sleep plan.
 (Click here to get FREE access to my Preschooler Sleep Made Sleep Workshop).